Buildings and architecture of Brighton and Hove: Listed buildings

-In England, a building or structure is defined as "listed" when it is placed on a statutory register of buildings of "special architectural or historic interest" by the Secretary of State for Culture, Media and Sport, a Government department, in accordance with the Planning (Listed Buildings and Conservation Areas) Act 1990.
-English Heritage, a non-departmental public body, acts as an agency of this department to administer the process and advise the department on relevant issues.
-As of February 2001, Brighton and Hove had 24 Grade I-listed buildings, 70 with a status of Grade II* and 1,124 Grade II-listed buildings.
+In England, listed buildings are legally protected for their "special architectural or historic interest".
+As of February 2001, Brighton and Hove had 24 Grade I listed buildings, 70 with a status of Grade II* and 1,124 Grade II listed buildings.
 Brighton and Hove City Council issues periodic summarised updates of the city's listed building stock; the latest document was published in October 2013.